CMartinezLombilla/CML_LowSurfaceBrightness_scripts/README.md

 This repository contains:

 1. **Core package:**
-  - **Script:** `cml_lsb_utils` usage and explanation explained below.
+  - **Main script:** `cml_lsb_utils.py` usage and explanation explained below.

-Two additional directories containing scripts for specific analyses (**DISCLAIMER**: these two directories haven't been updated neither revised ins a few years now and they might contain comments in both English and Spanish):
+Two additional directories containing scripts for specific analyses (**DISCLAIMER**: these two directories haven't been updated or revised since a few years now and they might contain comments in both English and Spanish):

 2. **ICL Analysis:**
    - **Directory:** `/ICL_LSST_Mock`